scholtefrl/CryptoBlocker/README.md

 Sometimes you have file screens that you want to add that are not included in the download from Experiant.
 In this case, you can simply create a file named <tt>IncludeList.txt</tt> and put the screens you would like to add, one per line.
 If this file does not exist, only the screens from Experiant are included.

+<b>ExcludeList.txt</b>

+This version of the script creates an specific filegroup "RansomewareExclusion".
+File paths specified in the ExcludeList.txt only apply the RansomewareExclusion filter.
+This way only a select number of extensions are whitelisted on the given Filepath specified in ExlcudeLists.txt

 <b>Disclaimer</b>

 This script is provided as is.
 I can not be held liable if this does not thwart a ransomware infection, causes your server to spontaneously combust, results in job loss, etc.